 If one fasts the whole day, then after Maghrib becomes uncertain whether he had made the intention or not or whether his intention was at night or not – his fast is valid.

 FAJR TIMES FOR THOSE LIVING IN NORTHERN HEMISPHERES

 The answers to this issue are detailed and there is a difference of opinion in regards to when Fajr starts in such countries.
 These differences of opinion centre on what degree is used to scientifically measure dawn.
 Others reject scientific use.
 While some of these opinions may or may not be valid, this does not help the lay-Muslim who just wants to know when he can or can’t start his fast.

 Among these opinions, the one which stands out as the soundest and perhaps the most practical, and supported by a great majority of qualified scholars, is that 18 degrees is the best way to know the true Fajr time.
-Shaykh Nuh Keller (may Allah preserve him), who has considerable experience in this field of research, has written a specific article on this, and the Muslim World Fiqh Council and the Committee of Astronomers have agreed that 18 degrees concurs with the Muslim Fajr times.
+Shaykh Nuh Keller (may Allah preserve him), has written a specific article on this, and the Muslim World Fiqh Council and the Committee of Astronomers have agreed that 18 degrees concurs with the Muslim Fajr times.
 However, during the summer months (in northerly countries, including UK) there is a period in which there is no point at which the sun is 18 degrees from the horizon (making Fajr time difficult to determine), and so a solution for this is needed.

 Below is a quote from Shaykh Nuh Keller’s article, which presents perhaps the best option available now for Muslims in the UK (Muslims in other countries would have to research their own similar centres for reliable dawn times, following the same practical steps outlined below):